 It was a small cafe, with an industrial vibe, brick walls and exposed piping, all browns and red, and chrome.
 This was San Diego, so they had to pay a fortune to look that dilapidated.

 Grant liked to scare the waitstaff with statistics on how many entrées it took just to keep the restaurant doors open.
 He even had a printout laminated on the kitchen wall.
 Jackson appreciated Grant motivating the staff to increase sales, but always thought those numbers were a little inflated.

-Jackson and Bridget arrived at table two, where a lively debate on the nature of creativity was already in progress.
+Jackson and Fiona arrived at table two, where a lively debate on the nature of creativity was already in progress.
 Being both a chef and a musician, he had quite a lot to say on the subject, but he didn’t have time for all of that now.
 He set down the truffle plates, and then he noticed Grant on the other side of the room.